Lindsey Bond-Garcia

 Lindsey Bond CV

-BIOGRAPHY (short)
+BIOGRAPHY

 Artist Statement

+I currently nurture a blended Salvadorian - Canadian family of four.
 I am descended from Scottish (MacLean), English (Reynolds/Bond), and German (Weich/Hoffman) families who farmed on Treaty 6 and 7, the ancestral lands of nêhiyaw, Métis, Blackfoot, Nakota Sioux, Dene, Anishinaabe and Inuit.
 The last four generations of the Reynolds/ Bond family lived near Lone Rock, SK (Treaty 6), the Hoffman family from Hannah/ Okotoks, AB (Treaty 7) and the MacLean family from Fredericton, NB, unceded territory of the Wəlastəkwiyik (Maliseet) Peoples.

 Previously in 2017-2019, Bond was in the service of fifty Indigenous women artists and MAWA as the Project Coordinator for Resilience, a national billboard project curated by Mohawk curator, Lee-Ann Martin.
 Resilience is a public celebration, a creative act of reconciliation and commemoration of fifty (50) contemporary artworks by First Nations, Inuit, and Métis women artists.
 Produced by Mentoring Artists for Women's Art and funded through Canada Council's New Chapter grant.